 This post may contain affiliate links.
 Please read our disclosure policy.

-Goodness, I absolutely LOVE ceviche, especially this shrimp ceviche.
-It’s light, healthy, fresh, tangy, and just plain-old delicious!!!
+Goodness, I love ceviche, especially this Shrimp Ceviche.
+It’s light, healthy, fresh, tangy, and just plain-old delicious!

 I am surprised to say that this is the first ceviche recipe I’ve shared on my blog.
 How is that even possible?
 And, y’all… this ceviche is bright, beautiful and has fabulous flavor.